Mariners vs. Mets Player Props Betting Odds

-You can wager on player prop bet odds for Julio Rodriguez, Francisco Lindor and other players on the Seattle Mariners and New York Mets heading into their matchup at 7:10 PM ET on Saturday at Citi Field.
+Player prop bet options for Julio Rodriguez, Francisco Lindor and others are available when the Seattle Mariners visit the New York Mets at Citi Field on Sunday at 1:40 PM ET.

 Bet on this matchup or its props with BetMGM!